BenjaminVC/weatherapp/README.md

 # weatherapp
-weather application for the linux terminal
+A light-weight, live weather application for the linux terminal.

-weatherapp is a live application for the linux terminal that uses latitudinal and longitudinal geographic coordinates to access live weather information, provided by the NWS API.
+<b>weatherapp</b> is a live application for the linux terminal that uses latitudinal and longitudinal geographic
+coordinates to access live weather information, provided by the NWS API.
 ![weatherapp liveview](https://github.com/BenjaminVC/weatherapp/blob/main/wthapplive.png?raw=true)